 Do consultants need general liability insurance?

-Yes.
-General liability insurance covers bodily injury, property damage, and personal or advertising injury that happen as a result of your business operations.
+General liability covers bodily injury, property damage, and personal or advertising injury that happen as a result of your business operations.
 Think of it as insurance for the many things that can go wrong when you run a business.

 It becomes more important the more interaction you have with the public (like meeting with clients), but it also protects you from claims of libel, slander, and copyright infringement.